SentientHome/SentientHome/deploy/raspberry/CONFIG.md

     inventory, update, configure the Raspberry PI (or many) from a single central location.

+    We can now unmount the new SD card from the system by typing

+    ``` shell
+    sudo umount /tmp/pi.sd.restore/boot
+    sudo umount /tmp/pi.sd.restore
+    ```

-    When down unmount the new SD card from the system by typing `sudo umount /dev/sda`.
-With that the card can be safely removed from the Raspberry PI, either for retention/safekeeping or to boot up new instances of additional Rapsberry PIs.
+    With that the card can be safely removed from the Raspberry PI, either for retention/safekeeping or to boot up new instances of additional Raspberry PIs.
 By using these clones you can quickly bring up and entire army of PIs if you so desire.

 ## Operating from HDD or SSD